mahekajudia/mahekajudia/README.md

 <h3 align="center">I'm a B.Tech Computer Science Engineering Student.
 Efficient in C, C++, MySQL, Flutter & Kotlin and currently learning data structures, algorithms, and coding fundamentals which will help me understand and overcome the problems.</h3>

 - 🔭 I’m currently working on OCRTranslator
-- 🌱 I’m currently learning UI/GUI
+- 🌱 I’m currently learning React and Node
 - 👯 I’m looking to collaborate on Front-End Projects
 - 🤔 I’m looking for help with NodeJS
 - 💬 Ask me about HTML JavaScript CSS DOTNET WORDPRESS